focusretreatcenter/website/content/2023/inktober/index.md

 * Six nights lodging in a private bedroom
 * All your meals, snacks, coffee and tea

+### Extra Bonuses Included With Your Ticket

+* 1 month **FREE** subscription to the [School of Visual Storytelling](svslearn.com)'s huge catalog of illustration courses with top instructors and professional artists plus a discount if you later upgrade to a membership.
 * Gift bags with awesome supplies and goodies from Inktober2023 sponsors
 * An exclusive masterclass video session with Jake Parker, creator of Inktober